feathers-plus/docs/source/v1/feathers-hooks-common/index.md

 - **Details**

-  The remaining before hooks will be skipped is you use `shipRemainingHooks` as a before hook.
+  The remaining before hooks will be skipped if you use `skipRemainingHooks` as a before hook.
 However the after hooks will still be run.

-  `shipRemainingHooks` skips the remaining hooks in the before, after or error hooks.
+  `skipRemainingHooks` skips the remaining hooks in the before, after or error hooks.
 It will skip the remaining hooks if used within the `combine` hook.

 {% hooksApiFootnote skipRemainingHooks %}